-Public Accountability Initiative has learned that CPRA has issued a letter of no objection to the pipeline project, though it is unclear when the agency provided this approval.
+Public Accountability Initiative has learned that CPRA issued a letter of no objection to the pipeline project on December 19, 2017.
 ETP’s statement about needing the approval, which was still on the Bayou Bridge website when the report was published, has since been removed.

 This article has been updated to clarify that the necessary approval from CPRA has been issued.

 From Dakota Access to Keystone XL to Atlantic Coast, there has been no shortage of controversies over major proposed oil and gas pipelines in recent years.
 We can add the Bayou Bridge pipeline to this list.

 Energy Transfer Partners and Phillips 66’s Bayou Bridge pipeline is a proposed connection to ETP’s Bakken pipeline network that will ship between 280,000 and 480,000 barrels of crude oil per day through southern Louisiana’s bayous and wetlands to petroleum refineries in St. James.